 Our congregation is friendly and welcoming.
 We have a heart for our underserved, and often forgotten, community members.

 We are actively involved in helping people in need, in Sarasota and around the globe.

-We partner with other churches and agencies to help make a difference in our community and our world.
+We partner with other churches and agencies to help make a difference in our community, our country, and our world.

 We seek to be the people God has called us to be in order to fulfill the mission of our Lord and Savior Jesus Christ.